dlebansais/Easly-Controller/README.md

 The next layer introduces:

 + Empty collections: a collection can require to be non-empty (for example, a path).
 In that case, the frame that is associated to the collection has the `IsNeverEmpty` property set to true.
++ Complex expressions: a complex expression is surrounded with parenthesis.
+The template associated to the expression must have the `IsComplex` property set to true for the parenthesis to appear.
+This property ensures that when an expression contains nested expressions, there is no ambiguity in the evaluation order.
+For example, the binary operation expression is complex: one writes `clone of X`, but not `clone of X+Y`.
+It's `clone of (X+Y)` instead.
+Since `clone of` is also complex, one writes `(clone of X)+Y`, not `clone of X +Y`.
 + focus: each view has a single cell with the focus, a caret for string, and an insertion/overwrite mode
 + visibility: a cell can be visible depending on complex criteria, such as any of several lists being non-empty, rather than just the frame that generates it.
 Visibility can be forced to show a full view to the user.
 + identifier and body type: an identifier, or a body, can be displayed differently depending on the parent node.
 + prefered frame: when the focus changes because of a modification of the node tree, it goes to a prefered frame.
-+ complex expression: a complex expression is surrounded with parenthesis
 + external insert: a new item in a list can be added either pressing enter after or before the curent item, but not for lists that can be empty. for them there is an insert frame.